pnp/blog/content/post/working-with-apis-in-power-platform-for-beginners.md

 {{< image alt="HTTP-flow-result.png" src="images/blog/working-with-apis-in-power-platform-for-beginners/HTTP-flow-result.png" >}}

-And that\'s it, we used an **HTTP request** to **GET** information from a **API**.
+And that's it, we used an **HTTP request** to **GET** information from a **API**.
 Now for the last part of this blog, we want to use some information from this result to be posted in a chat in Teams.

 Use a certain information from a JSON object in a chat message

-Now it would make a lot of sense, if we cover the question, how to use a certain information from that JSON object in, let\'s say a chat message, right?
+Now it would make a lot of sense, if we cover the question, how to use a certain information from that JSON object in, let's say a chat message, right?

-Let\'s say, we want to post the number of the day in a daily Microsoft Teams chat.
+Let's say, we want to post the number of the day in a daily Microsoft Teams chat.
 We need just two steps for that:

-1. put the information of that JSON file in a variable, so it\'s always up to date
+1. put the information of that JSON file in a variable, so it's always up to date

 2. use that variable in message in a Microsoft Teams chat